fp-cybrilla/fp-cybrilla.github.io/content/fp-cybrillapoa-gateway/capabilities.md

 |E-NACH| Supported(For SIPs)|

 **Note:** Settlement Cycle: T+1 at present
+> Since all payments and mandates are issued in Cybrilla’s name, investors using your app will see “Cybrilla” in their UPI authorizations, mandate details and bank statements.
+Please ensure they understand that Cybrilla is the official partner facilitating and processing these mutual-fund transactions.

 #### 6. List of banks supported for Netbanking
 ##### 6.1 Major banks